 Obtaining a Commercial Building Permit

-Permits for commercial or multi-family construction require that a site plan be approved for the project by the Planning Department.
-The review process usually takes three to four weeks, but can be longer depending upon the size and complexity of the project.
-During the review process, contractors’ licenses will be verified, fees will be calculated, and plans will be reviewed by building, plumbing, electrical, mechanical, and fire plans examiners, as well as Wake County Environmental Services, Utilities Pre-Treatment, and/or any other applicable departments as required.
+Commercial building permits are applied for using IDT, our electronic plan review system.
+During the building permit plan review process, contractors’ licenses will be verified, fees will be calculated, and plans will be reviewed by building, plumbing, electrical, mechanical, and fire plans examiners, as well as Wake County Environmental Services, Utilities Pre-Treatment, and/or any other applicable departments as required.

 If you are planning to install an irrigation system as part of your commercial project, please be advised that this requires a separate permit application and incurs irrigation development fees based on the square footage of irrigated area.